szczyglis-dev/py-gpt/docs/source/plugins.rst

 Automatically appends memory to the system prompt when the current conversation belongs to a project. *Default:* ``True``.

+- ``Search memory key content`` *key_search_content*

+Controls ``memory_key_search``.
+Key names are always searched with ``LIKE '%query%'``.
+When this option is enabled, stored key content is searched with the same ``LIKE`` expression as well. *Default:* ``False`` to avoid scanning stored content unless explicitly requested.

+**Keyed memory**

+Keyed memory is stored as raw database records and is never summarized, merged, or rewritten by the separate memory-update LLM.
+Each key is unique inside its global/project scope.
+The existing auto-attach options apply only to the compact memory; keyed records are retrieved explicitly through the keyed-memory tools.
+The write tools are intended only for genuinely important data that should be preserved for later use, not for routine logs or transient details.

 **Tools**

 - ``memory_get`` - Reads the complete memory for the current global/project scope.
 Enabled by default.
 - ``memory_add`` - Selectively adds highly important, durable information.
 When refinement is enabled, the model merges it contextually with existing memory instead of appending duplicate facts.
 Disabled by default.
 - ``memory_update`` - Replaces the complete memory content for the current scope.
 Disabled by default.
 - ``memory_clear`` - Clears the current memory.
 The model must first ask the user for explicit confirmation and may call the command only after confirmation.
 Enabled by default.
+- ``memory_key_get(key|keys)`` - Reads raw keyed-memory records by one key or a list of keys.
+Enabled by default.
+- ``memory_key_add(key, content)`` - Creates a new keyed record.
+It never overwrites an existing key and stores ``content`` exactly as provided, without LLM processing.
+Enabled by default.
+- ``memory_key_append(key, content)`` - Appends ``content`` exactly as provided to an existing keyed record; no separator is inserted automatically.
+Enabled by default.
+- ``memory_key_update(key, content)`` - Replaces the raw content of an existing keyed record.
+Enabled by default.
+- ``memory_key_list()`` - Returns only the key names for the current scope; it does not return content.
+Enabled by default.
+- ``memory_key_search(query)`` - Returns a list of matching keyed records.
+It always searches key names with ``LIKE '%query%'`` and also searches content only when ``Search memory key content`` is enabled.
+Enabled by default.
+- ``memory_key_remove(key|keys)`` - Removes one key or a list of keys from the current scope.
+Enabled by default.

+The ``key``/``keys`` operations never fall back from project memory to global memory.
+A conversation inside a project sees only that project's keyed records, while a conversation outside projects sees only global keyed records.

 MCP